|HorrorNewsNetwork’s Sr. Editor, Christine Caprilozzi, spoke with Virginia Madsen to look back on the 20th Anniversary of horror classic “Candyman.”

 Horror News Network: I know a lot of female horror fans love that aspect of “Candyman” that it’s not the typical topless female being chased around like many films are today.

 Virginia Madsen: No. I feel as if the horror genre has been almost hijacked, and hijacked by women being sadistically tortured raped and murdered.
-To me there’s not horror, some are borderline snuff films.
+To me that’s not horror, some are borderline snuff films.
 I know people are always going to try to push the envelope, but I think it’s a trend that will come to an end.
 I think we’re starting to see less and less of those films because people are starting to look for more intelligent horror films.

 The one horror movie that I really like is “Let Me In.”
 It’s actually a beautiful movie, really excellent and well done.